Deadly train collision in central Greece

-Passenger train and freight train collide in a fiery wreck with multiple carriages derailed, officials say.
+Passenger train, carrying over 350 people, had been travelling from the capital Athens to the northern city of Thessaloniki when it collided with a cargo train.

-At least 32 people have been killed and 85 injured after two trains collided head-on in central Greece, but the cause of the country's deadliest rail crash in decades remains unclear.
+At least 36 people have been killed and scores injured after two trains collided head-on in central Greece, but the cause of the country's deadliest rail crash in decades remains unclear.

+The deadly crash prompted Transport Minister Kostas Karamanlis to resign on Wednesday, saying he felt it was his “duty” to step down “as a basic indication of respect for the memory of the people who died so unfairly.”

+Greece declared a three-day national mourning following the in the incident, which is considered the worst train accident in the country.

 "We heard a big bang, (it was) 10 nightmarish seconds," said Stergios Minenis, a 28-year-old passenger who jumped to safety from the wreckage.